ocochabob/ma_spark_applications/README.md

     `sbt package`

-in the csvToParquetApp.
+in the csvToParquetApp folder.

 To build a new application we need to create a new build.sbt file and the respective .scala file which needs to be placed in 'src/main/scala/' and run:

     `sbt package`

-The created .jar which is needed to run the respective application, is located in 'target/scala-x.xx/'.
+The created .jar which is needed to run the respective application is located in 'target/scala-x.xx/'.

 ## run scala applications